jayden-deason/Book-Store/README.md

       name, the name of the seller that owns the store, total sales the store has done, total revenue the store has made, and a list of products that the store sells.
 A seller can create as many stores as they would like, and they can add, delete, or modify products that the store sells.
 Buyers make purchases from stores in the market.
-    * The testing for this class is done inside of StoreTest.java.
-The testing is entirely main method testing.
-StoreTest creates a list of store objects and calls the primary functionality methods to test the output with some small edge case testing.
+    * The testing for this class is done in the main method testing.
 * [Product.java](src/Product.java)
     * The Product class stores all the information related to the products being sold and purchased: name, the name of the store it is sold in, a description, a quantity, a price, and it's index in the Products.csv file.
 Products do